Climate of Mars: Dust storms

 In mid-2007 a planet-wide dust storm posed a serious threat to the solar-powered Spirit and Opportunity Mars Exploration Rovers by reducing the amount of energy provided by the solar panels and necessitating the shut-down of most science experiments while waiting for the storms to clear.
 Following the dust storms, the rovers had significantly reduced power due to settling of dust on the arrays.

 Dust storms are most common during perihelion, when the planet receives 40 percent more sunlight than during aphelion.
 During aphelion water ice clouds form in the atmosphere, interacting with the dust particles and affecting the temperature of the planet.

+Mars's global dust storms, which can last for months, are often triggered by solar heating near the planet's perihelion, intensifying atmospheric circulation and dust lifting.

 A large intensifying dust storm began in late-May 2018 and had persisted as of mid-June.
 By June 10, 2018, as observed at the location of the rover Opportunity, the storm was more intense than the 2007 dust storm endured by Opportunity.
 On June 20, 2018, NASA reported that the dust storm had grown to completely cover the entire planet.

 Observation since the 1950s has shown that the chances of a planet-wide dust storm in a particular Martian year are approximately one in three.

 Dust storms contribute to water loss on Mars.
 A study of dust storms with the Mars Reconnaissance Orbiter suggested that 10 percent of the water loss from Mars may have been caused by dust storms.
 Instruments on board the Mars Reconnaissance Orbiter detected observed water vapor at very high altitudes during global dust storms.
 Ultraviolet light from the sun can then break the water apart into hydrogen and oxygen.
 The hydrogen from the water molecule then escapes into space.
 The most recent loss of atomic hydrogen from water was found to be largely driven by seasonal processes and dust storms that transport water directly to the upper atmosphere.